marcj/marcj/README.md

   <h3>Freelance developer and entrepreneur from Hamburg, Germany. 🏄‍♂️</h3>

-  My specialisation is entrepreneurship, full-stack development, machine learning, and robotics.
+  My specialisation is entrepreneurship, full-stack development, machine learning, and robotics.<br/>
+  I am an open-source developer for a decade now and invested many hundreds of thousands of dollars in it so everyone can use my software for free.
+Following are my OSS projects.

   <img width=20 height=20 src="https://raw.githubusercontent.com/simple-icons/simple-icons/develop/icons/typescript.svg" />
   <img width=20 height=20 src="https://raw.githubusercontent.com/simple-icons/simple-icons/develop/icons/html5.svg" />